18 Scenic Philly-Area Spots for Fall-Foliage Hikes, Walks and Runs

 Enjoy stunning fall foliage at these Philly-area trails, including ones through Wissahickon Valley Park. / Photograph by Melissa Pang

 One of the most anticipated aspects of autumn’s arrival is fall foliage.
 The leaves turning vibrant red, orange and yellow gets us all a bit more motivated to explore the great outdoors, especially as the air gets crisper and the daylight-window shorter.
 Plus, did you know Pennsylvania has a longer and more varied fall-foliage season than any other U.S. state?
+Or that Bucks County is the top fall-foliage destination this year?
 Pretty awesome, if you ask us.

-The southeastern region of the Commonwealth is still in its early stages of leaf-peeping season, with an anticipated peak between October 29th through November 4th, depending on where you’re located.
-(Consult this handy map!)
-To help you prepare your upcoming jaunt, we’ve rounded up 17 Philly-area spots great for fall-foliage hikes, walks and runs.
+The southeastern region of the Commonwealth is still in its early stages of leaf-peeping season, with an anticipated peak between October 27th through November 9th, depending on where you’re located.
+To help you prepare your upcoming jaunt, we’ve rounded up 18 Philly-area spots great for fall-foliage hikes, walks and runs.
 Enjoy these lovely parks, trails and nature preserves all within a 45-minute drive of Center City.

 Ed.
 Note: It’s too expansive to fit neatly into this guide, but parts of the Schuylkill River Trail often feature amazing fall foliage, too.